PaddlePaddle/FastDeploy/examples/vision/classification/paddleclas/quantize/README_EN.md

 ## FastDeploy one-click auto-compression tool
 FastDeploy provides a one-click auto-compression tool that allows users to quantize models by simply entering a configuration file.
-Refer to [One-click auto-compression tool](../../../../../tools/common_tools/auto_compression/) for details.
+Refer to [one-click auto-compression tool](../../../../../tools/common_tools/auto_compression/) for details.
 Attention:The quantized classification model still requires the inference_cls.yaml file in the FP32 model folder.
 The model folder after personal quantification does not contain this yaml file.
 But users can copy this yaml file from the FP32 model folder to your quantized model folder.

 ## Download the quantized PaddleClas model